psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

 - Each flight phase has defined states (pre-flight, boarding, departure, etc.)
 - Transitions between states are triggered by specific events
 - Actions are performed when entering or exiting states
+- The refueling process implements a mini-state machine with states for active, paused, and completed
+- State transitions are triggered by both GSX events and fuel hose connection status

 ### Dependency Injection
 Components are designed with loose coupling in mind: